Connection lines allow you to link objects on the board. This is helpful for building diagrams and flowcharts.

 - If there are no objects near the selected one, you will be suggested to create the same object linked to the chosen one

-Click the dot to create a line or an object.
+Click the dot to automatically create a line or an object.
+Drag the dot to connect the object to another one manually.

 One-click creation and connection in Miro